furqanmk/furqanmk/README.md

 My name is Furqan (pronounced: für-kahn) and I have been coding since I was 12.
 I worked on iOS and Android apps before finding myself solving backend and infrastructure problems.
 I have enjoyed my time writing code in Swift, Kotlin and Go.
 Python could be next, let's see.

 ### 💙 I love...
 - volunteering.
-I co-founded an NGO when I was 20; it still helps hundreds of underserved families.
+I co-founded an NGO when I was 20; it still helps hundreds of underserved families
-- reading about history, philosophy, politics and physics.
+- reading about history, philosophy, politics and physics
-- all racquet sports.
+- all racquet sports

 ### 🌱 Currently learning...
-- AI ethics.
+- AI ethics
-- Arabic.
+- Arabic
-- Secrets of happiness.
+- Secrets of happiness

 ### 👷‍♂️ I have contributed to projects at...
 - [Wattpad](https://github.com/wattpad)